scalalandio/pulp/DOCS.md

 ## Provider derivation

-In case class is case class or class has all its attributes public:
+In case the class is a case class or the class has all its attributes public:

 ```scala
 case class B (a: A)